 Festivals and cultural events

-CICT-ICFT cooperates with numerous international film festivals (Berlin, Cannes, Macao, Ouagadougou, Venice, Goa, Algiers, Rabat…) and universities and schools of different countries in awarding prizes (UNESCO Fellini Medal, UNESCO Gandhi Nedal…), organizing meetings and workshops, or as member of the organizational committee.
+CICT-ICFT cooperates with numerous international film festivals, such as Berlinale, Cannes Film Festival, Macao International Film Festival, FESPACO, Venice International Film Festival, International Film Festival of India (IFFI), United Nations Association Film Festival (UNAFF), Festival international du Cinéma d’Alger (FICA), Marrakech International Film Festival, and more, and universities and schools of different countries in awarding prizes (UNESCO Fellini Medal, UNESCO Gandhi Medal…), organizing meetings and workshops, or as member of the organizational committee.